Eat, Sleep, Rave, Repeat: the ultimate Tomorrowland guide

 Dancing the night away

 You’re in, you’re friends are with you and there’s an electric feel in the air.
 What to do next?
 Dancing of course!
 Tomorrowland’s line up never ceases to amaze and delivers nothing but the best of the best DJ’s around, spread across several stages.
 The main stage is where you’ll find the biggest names and the massive pit in front of it is where the biggest parties are at.

 But don’t forget to check out the other venues as well.
 With lots of different stages and different artists performing you won’t be lacking anything in terms of music.
 In fact it’s quite the opposite, there’s no way you can see them all.
 What you’ll get however, is a great atmosphere anywhere you go.

 The line up

 Tomorrowland’s first edition had names like Armin van Buuren, Yves Deruyter, David Guetta and Push (M.I.K.E) on the roster.
 Since then the festival has reached new heights every year.
 Armin van Buuren and David Guetta are still going strong and were playing at the latest festival, alongside countless others.
-For example, you could see Afrojack, Martin Garrix and Alesso on the main stage – and that’s just one stage during day one!
+For example, you could see Afrojack, Martin Garrix and Alesso on the main stage – all in one day!

 What to bring